AryaDSingh/Java-Sudoku-Group-Project-CMPT-276/Iteration2.md

 > As a student, I want the Sudoku app to keep track of the vocabulary words that I am having difficulty recognizing so that they will be used more often in my practice puzzles.

-The app will feature a button with a statistics that will be displayed on the corner of the screen.
+The app will feature a button called "Statistics" that will be displayed on the corner of the screen.
 When the user clicks the button it will display a popup window.
 This window will display various statistics of the user which include:
 - the total number of wins the player has achieved
 - the total number of wins on each difficulty
-- the words user found difficulty recognizing or made mistakes
-- the app will keep track of those words and display test the user more often on these words
+- the words the user found difficulty recognizing or made mistakes the app will keep track of the words that the user often does not recognize and display these words more often in their practice games

 On the sketch below, the statistics button can be seen circled in red.
 The popup menu is also shown below